greenriver/hmis-warehouse/spec/support/E2E_README.md

     ```bash
     docker exec -it $(docker ps -aqf "name=^hmis-warehouse_shell_run" | head -1) /bin/bash
     ```

+  If you want to restart with a different branch of the frontend, or need to re-pull the branch: exit and create a new shell (`dcr shell`), and re-start the run_hmis_system_tests script.

 ### Debugging
 The `debug` helper, defined in [e2e_tests.rb](e2e_tests.rb), enables pausing the driver and inspecting what is going on at the moment in the browserless Chrome.
 - Add `debug` on its own line.
 The test will pause execution at that line, output "Cuprite execution paused" to stdout, and output a localhost link to open the Chrome inspector.
 Open that localhost link.